 For a true Texas Christmas experience, you have to go to Santa’s Wonderland in College Station.
 Whether you choose to do Santa’s hayride or take a VIP carriage tour, you will be surrounded by festive music as you ride through millions of holiday lights.
 After your light tour, visit with Santa, listen to some live music, and jump inside the Texas-size snowglobe for an awesome selfie.
 Enjoy some delicious Texas food and wine as well before hitting the 10,000 square foot shopping area or hopping on the mechanical bull.
 Kids will love racing down the toboggan chute, riding the Santa’s Wonderland train or sliding down the tallest mountain slide in Texas.
 But don’t leave too soon or you’ll miss the rare snowstorm in Texas!
 Check out their website for a complete listing of things to do and ticket prices.

-Grand Prairie hosts an awesome drive-through holiday light park on the banks of Joe Pool Lake.
+Grand Prairie hosts an awesome drive-through holiday light park on the banks of Joe Pool Lake, the Grand Prairie Lights.
 The 2-mile winding path takes you through numerous light displays showcasing over 4 million lights!
 Halfway through your drive, get out and stretch your legs at the Holiday Village that includes concessions, a snow maze, photos with Santa, and a walk through the lighted forest.
 On the way out of the park, you will be rewarded with a drive through the second largest lighted tunnel in Texas.
 Be warned, this attraction gets very crowded on the weekends, especially right around Christmas, so be patient and allow yourself enough time to make it through.

 San Antonio is known for its festive atmosphere all year long, but I especially love it during Christmas.
 The historic streets and the famous Riverwalk seem to shine even brighter as they come alive with holiday light displays and festive holiday music.
 There is an illuminated river parade that takes place right after Thanksgiving where floats of all kind make their way down the Riverwalk.
 Later in the season, the Riverwalk becomes illuminated with more than 6,000 luminaries that light the way for the holy family.